camwebb/akflora/pages_md/ALA_checklist.md

 also to the persistent, gentle urgings and infinite patience of John DeLapp, U.S. Fish and Wildlife Service, Anchorage, who saw the need for this checklist and urged that it be compiled.
 He has been steadfast in his encouragement.
-He supplied some financial support to
+He supplied some financial support too.

 ### Sources